Ribbons Are Not Recyclable

 Pro Tip: Check out Free Geek! they recycle or reuse just about everything with a plug.

-Interesting things from your Holiday dinners and decorating that you CAN include in the compost bin:
+Interesting things from your Holiday dinners and decorating that you CAN include in your Portland compost bin:

 – meat, poultry, fish, shellfish, bones